 - Examples Of Special Damages Claimable For Accidents Aggravating Pre Existing Injuries

-- What Are Pre Existing Injuries And Conditions?
+- What Constitutes A Pre Existing Medical Condition?

 - How Could An Accident Affect A Pre Existing Injury?